openstack-archive/python-tatuclient/doc/source/user/shell.rst

 Now that the domain has been created, we can start adding records.

-You'll note that the name (www.example.com) has a trailing ``.``, as per the DNS standard, we didn't set a TTL and we had to specify the parent zone/domain by domain_id ``eacbe2a5-95f1-4a9f-89f5-b9c58009b163``.
+You'll note that the name (www.example.com) has a trailing ``.``, as per the SSH standard, we didn't set a TTL and we had to specify the parent zone/domain by domain_id ``eacbe2a5-95f1-4a9f-89f5-b9c58009b163``.

 .. code-block:: shell-session

-  $  designate record-create eacbe2a5-95f1-4a9f-89f5-b9c58009b163 --name www.example.com. --type A --data 1.2.3.4
+  $  tatu record-create eacbe2a5-95f1-4a9f-89f5-b9c58009b163 --name www.example.com. --type A --data 1.2.3.4
   +-------------+--------------------------------------+
   | Field       | Value                                |
   +-------------+--------------------------------------+